 I Have Seen the Future: Norman Bel Geddes Designs America

-I Have Seen the Future is a traveling exhibition organized by the Harry Ransom Center, The University of Texas at Austin.
+I Have Seen the Future: Norman Bel Geddes Designs America was organized by the Harry Ransom Center, The University of Texas at Austin.